A fellow professor asked about what the contemplative prayer movement is and if we should be concerned about it. Here is how I responded:

 See also a well known church Church of the Open Door (Maple Grove, MN) that has a Response to Emergent Church & Contemplative Movements (PDF) that sounds a lot like my response.

-One reply on “Should we be worried about Contemplative Prayer?”
+One response to “Should we be worried about Contemplative Prayer?”

 the difference between “meditation” and “contemplation” is the difference between thinking about God and actually being in God’s very presence.
 The Via Negativa is something most evangelicals know nothing about.
 I thank God for James Houston.